 There are many property management companies that allow pets, and many are at low or even no cost!
 Be sure to exhaust all efforts to secure pet-friendly housing prior to making a move.

 Sometimes, pet owners have difficulty affording basic veterinary services, or have an emergency they cannot afford.
 Here are some resources that may be able to help.
-Owners can also start a YouCaring or GoFundMe campaign and share it on social media to help their pet.
+Owners can also start a GoFundMe campaign and share it on social media to help their pet.

 Animal Protective Association of Missouri: St. Louis (Assistance with vaccinations and routine veterinary care)